-(b) It is a requirement that in the case of a Retirement Scheme the investment management function and the custody function are carried out by two separate entities independent from each other.
-Where applicable, the Retirement Scheme Administrator carrying out the investment management function would be required to comply with this independence requirement.
+- (b) It is a requirement that in the case of a Retirement Scheme the investment management function and the custody function are carried out by two separate entities independent from each other.
+Where applicable, the Retirement Scheme Administrator carrying out the investment management function would be required to comply with this independence requirement. - (c) Where a Retirement Scheme is established as a SICAV, the Scheme shall be independent from the entities undertaking the investment management and the custody functions of the Scheme.
+Where applicable, the Retirement Scheme Administrator carrying out the investment management function should comply with this independence requirement.